 Nonrenewal

-Nonrenewal of limited contracts of certified personnel shall be made in compliance with the requirements of KRS 161.750.
+The Principal/immediate supervisor shall provide the Superintendent with notice of recommended nonrenewals by March 15.
+Nonrenewal of limited contracts of certified personnel shall be made no later than May 15 in compliance with the requirements of KRS 161.750.

 Separation by Employee